Mint18032/mint18032/README.md

 ### Hi there, I'm [Minh Quach](https://github.com/Mint18032) 👋

-😄 Quach is my first name, thus please call me Minh.
+😄 Quach is my last name, thus please call me Minh.

-🔭 I can be either an automation tester, business analyst or front-end developer.
+🔭 I can be either a business analyst, an automation tester or a front-end developer.

+⚡ Pursuing a Master's degree in Business Analytics at University of Surrey, UK.

 🌱 I'm still studying so don't hesitate to discuss with me on my projects.